SimonHFrost/resume/resume.md

     - Javascript, C#, Powershell, SQL
     - Route Delivery Optimization and Logistics

-    At Telogis I worked on the interface and backend for a Travelling Salesman Problem solver.
+    At Telogis I worked on the interface and backend for a 'Travelling Salesman Problem' solver.
 The product integrated tightly with multiple different services such as a real-time fleet tracker.

-    I worked throughout the stack from the client in Ext JS and Silverlight, to the backend in C#, and powershell to automate tasks.
+    I worked throughout the stack from the client with Ext JS and Silverlight, to the backend with C# SQL and powershell to automate tasks.
 I also helped in recruiting by giving employeer presentations and attending job fairs.

 &nbsp;